Have Your Hearing Checked

 Are you listening?

 Over the past few years, researchers at Johns Hopkins have done studies looking at how hearing loss might influence a decline in mental abilities.
 Researchers tracked seniors to see which ones developed Alzheimer’s and how quickly the disease progressed.
 In each study, the people with hearing loss had higher rates of dementia.
-One study said people with hearing loss were 24% more likely to develop Alzheimer’s.
-With a different study, the results showed that the worse the hearing loss was, the more likely the person was to develop dementia.
+One study said people with hearing loss were 24% more likely to develop Alzheimer’s, according to the Alzheimer’s Association.
+In a different study, the results showed that the worse the hearing loss was, the more likely the person was to develop dementia.

 What did you say?